revolunet/sublimetext-markdown-preview/README.md

-Sublime Text 2/3 Markdown Preview
+Sublime Text 2/3 Markdown Previews
 =================================

 Preview and build your markdown files quickly in your web browser from sublime text 2/3.